mckennapsean/dissertation/content/6-worksheet.md

 <!--
 The contributions of this work are as follows:
--  design activity worksheets with concrete steps for novices to walk through
-%the process of designing visualizations
+-  design activity worksheets with concrete steps for novices to walk through the process of designing visualizations
--  an evaluation of the effectiveness of these worksheets highlighting what
-%worked and improvements to be made
+-  an evaluation of the effectiveness of these worksheets highlighting what worked and improvements to be made -->
--->

 ## Related Work